 In February 2010, WYFF 4 reported that the Johnstown Chiefs announced plans to relocate from Johnstown, Pennsylvania to Greenville, South Carolina to compete at the BI-LO Center, beginning a five-year lease with the building.
-On February 17, 2010, the ECHL announced that the Chiefs would be relocating to Greenville after the league’s Board of Governors voted unanimously in favor of the move.
+On February 17, 2010, the ECHL announced that the Chiefs would officially be relocating following a unanimous vote by the league’s Board of Governors.
 The Chiefs played their final game in Johnstown on Saturday April 3, 2010, ending the franchise’s 22-year stint in Pennsylvania.
-The result was a 5–3 loss to the Elmira Jackals.

-According to a pre-game address by Johnstown’s minority owner Ned Nakles to the fans in attendance, the Chiefs name, logo, team records and history would not follow the franchise to Greenville, but would remain in Johnstown under ownership by a non-profit group to possibly be used again should a new team enter the ECHL in the city.
+Johnstown’s minority owner Ned Nakles addressed the fans prior to the game, stating that the Chiefs name, logo, team records and history would not follow the franchise to Greenville, but would remain in Johnstown should a new team enter the ECHL in the city.
 The team relocated and rebranded as the Greenville Road Warriors ahead of the 2010-11 regular season.

 The Greenville Road Warriors’ inaugural season was very successful.
 Led by their rookie head coach, the Road Warriors had a deep attack and boasted nine players with at least 40 points during the regular season.
 That offense combined with a defense that gave up the second-fewest goals in the league (192) paved the way to a 46-22-4 record, a South Division title, and the top seed in the Eastern Conference for the 2011 Kelly Cup playoffs.
 Philadelphia Flyers draft pick Nic Riopel guided the team in net, setting the franchise record with 24 wins.
 The Road Warriors became just the second first-year team in the history of the ECHL to win a regular season conference crown.

-The Road Warriors ended their second season in the ECHL second in the South Division, fourth in the Eastern Conference, with a 41-25-6 record.
+The Road Warriors finished second in the ECHL’s South Division and fourth in the Eastern Conference, with a 41-25-6 record.
 Justin Bowers set the franchise record and finished third in the league with 78 points (19G, 59A) and was second with 59 assists.
-Brandon Wong set another franchise record in 2011-12, netting 31 goals as he and Marc-Olivier Vallerand each finished in the top-ten in the ECHL in goals.
-That season Vallerand became the first Road Warrior selected to an ECHL All-Star Game, collecting three points in the outing.
-On the defensive side, rookie goalie, and New York Rangers prospect, Jason Missiaen turned in 40 appearances during the regular season.
+Brandon Wong set another franchise record in 2011-12, netting 31 goals as he and Marc-Olivier Vallerand each finished in the top-ten in the ECHL.
+That season Vallerand became the first Road Warrior selected to an ECHL All-Star Game.
+On the defensive side, rookie goalie, and New York Rangers prospect, Jason Missiaenturned in 40 appearances during the regular season.
 The team came short in the first round against the red-hot Florida Everblades and fell 3-0 in the best of five series.
 Florida went on to win the 2011 Kelly Cup Championship.

-During the 2012 playoffs, the Road Warriors’ owners, Neil Smith and Steve Posner, sold the franchise to Fred Festa and his Chestnut Street Sports LLC.
+During the 2012 playoffs, the Road Warriors’ owners, Neil Smith and Steve Posner, sold the franchise to Fred Festa.

 The 2012–13 season was one of many milestones for the Road Warriors, both individual and as a team.
 It began with head coach Dean Stork getting his 100th victory behind the Greenville bench on November 30, 2012.
 Captain T.J.
 Reynolds played in his 600th professional game on February 18 against the Wheeling Nailers.
 Greenville also achieved a franchise record on March 17 against the Kalamazoo Wings, tallying nine goals in a 9-2 victory at the Wings Event Center despite dressing only 14 skaters.

 After going 26-14-4 in the first half of the season the team struggled during the second half and went 10-13-4.
-Greenville fell to the bottom of the Eastern Conference and clinching the eighth playoff seed with 80 points in the regular season.
+Greenville fell to the bottom of the Eastern Conference, but clinched the eighth playoff seed with 80 points in the regular season.

 2014 Kelly Cup Playoffs